Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 To ensure a unique and a cohesive brand centric identity thoughout the website,\
 I used a custom colour palette, produced bespoke artwork and incorporated complementary iconography.
-The artwork created was further incorporated into the merchandise being sold, via the [Merch]section(https://asdub.github.io/yellow-lemon-MP1/merchandise.html).
+The artwork created was further incorporated into the merchandise being sold, via the [Merch Page](https://asdub.github.io/yellow-lemon-MP1/merchandise.html).

 ### Colours
 A simple palette of colours was chosen.